- Best-selling author Daniel Pink spent over a year collecting and analyzing real-world stories about regret.

-Sarah: So, I would regret inviting you over to my house because you broke my treadmill more than I’d regret not taking out the extended warranty on my treadmill – at least in the short term.
+Sarah: So, I would regret inviting you over to my house because you broke my treadmill more than I’d regret not taking out the extended warranty on it – at least in the short term.

 Daniel: Well, I haven’t done the full suite of research into treadmill-centered regrets.

-Sarah: This really is opening up a full new body of work that could be explored.
+Sarah: This really is opening up an entire new body of work that could be explored.

 Sarah: Moving on!
 People sometimes hang on to regrets for years, or even decades.
 Does taking action to remedy your regret get harder with time?
 Or easier?